Hugh Low: Perak

 In April 1877, Low was transferred to the Malay Peninsula and became the fourth Resident of Perak.
 By the terms of the Pangkor Treaty, the Resident was an adviser whose decision were binding in all matters except for custom or religion.
-The first Resident had been murdered in 1874, precipitating a war that left nearly all high-ranking Malay officials either dead or in exile.
-Low's appointment marked a return to civil authority.
+The first Resident, J. W. W. Birch, had been murdered in 1874 over his excessively heavy handed approach, precipitating a war that left nearly all high-ranking Malay officials either dead or in exile.
+The second meanwhile, had quit over poor pay and disagreements with the governor.
+Feeling that Perak deserved better and getting increasingly frustrated by the apparent sacrifice of quality for proximity, the Colonial Office would subsequently select Low at the suggestion of Robert Henry Meade, with him being highly regarded as a safe pair of hands.
+Low's appointment thus marked a return to civil authority.